wanderstweek/qr-code/README.md

 ### Useful resources

 - [w3schools](https://www.w3schools.com) - I use this site as a starting point for learning the basics.
-Not only HTML and CSS but for SQL, Python and JavaScript.
+Not only HTML and CSS but also for SQL, PHP and JavaScript.

 ## Author